Analytic and accurate approximate metrics for black holes with arbitrary rotation in beyond-Einstein gravity using spectral methods: Higher Curvature and Quadratic Gravity Theories and Perturbed Field equations

 \subsection{The ABC of Higher-Curvature Effective Field Theories}

-We focus, in particular, on effective field theories of gravity that can be represented through a sum of higher curvature terms.
+We focus, in particular, on EFTs of gravity that can be represented through a sum of higher curvature terms.
 The gravitational part of the Lagrangian density of these theories therefore takes the form

-where $F_{A}$ is a functional of scalar combinations of the Riemann curvature tensor $R_{\mu \nu \rho \sigma}$, the Ricci tensor $R_{\mu \nu}$, the Ricci scalar $R$ of $A$th order in the curvature.
-This functional, in principle, can also depend on a collection of scalar, vector and tensor fields, collectively denoted $\varphi$ here.
+where $F_{A}$ is a function of scalar combinations of the Riemann curvature tensor $R_{\mu \nu \rho \sigma}$, the Ricci tensor $R_{\mu \nu}$, the Ricci scalar $R$ of $A$th order in the curvature.
+This function, in principle, can also depend on a collection of scalar, vector and tensor fields, collectively denoted $\varphi$ here.
 Henceforth, we shall focus on scalar-tensor theories only (so that $\varphi$ represents scalar or pseudoscalar fields only), and we shall truncate the EFT expansion at quadratic order.
 We shall focus here on theories with dynamical scalar fields, and we normalize the fields so that their kinetic sectors are canonical.
 This allows us to rewrite the Lagrangian density as